stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 *A frigid beam of blue-white light slows down attackers.*

 Make a ranged evocation attack against a target that you can see within range.
-On a hit, it takes 1d10 + your spellcasting ability modifier cold damage, and its speed is reduced by 10 feet until the start of your next turn.
+On a hit, it takes 1d10 + your spellcasting attribute modifier cold damage, and its speed is reduced by 10 feet until the start of your next turn.

 ## Sacred Flame
 *Evocation Cantrip*<br>